11 min read

 Building Admin Dashboards with Filament: A Complete Guide for Laravel Developers

-What Makes Filament v4 Different
+What Makes Filament v4/v5 Different From v3

 The actions system got unified too.
 Everything lives in Filament\Actions now, no more hunting through separate namespaces for table actions vs form actions.
 One namespace.
 One consistent API.